PivDen2000/Fuzzy-games/README.md

 - Run the project.
 - The program reads input.txt, parses data to a fuzzy matrix, creates systems of linear inequalities in alpha cuts, and solves them using FuzzySolver (number of alpha cuts can be adjusted).
 - The result will be written to a file named output.txt in the input_output folder using FuzzyWriter.
+- Additionally, a visualization graph of the points will be generated in SVG format with the name image.svg.

 ### Contributing
 You are welcome to contribute to this project by submitting pull requests or raising issues related to bugs or feature requests.